iamc/OMD-hands-on/OMD-tutorial-en.rst

 OMD initial setup
 -----------------

-The ``omd`` command is used to manage OMD sites. ``omd`` can be executed as site user to modify just that site, or as root user.
+The ``omd`` command is used to manage OMD sites. ``omd`` can be executed asthe
+the site user to modify just that site, or as root user.
 As the root user ``omd`` offers more option such as copying, renaming, disabling or uninstalling sites.
 Calling ``omd`` alone provides  see a list of options.

 OMD site creation and access